 South Korea Tourism – Is it a Focus?

 Korea is Asia’s fourth-largest economy, with a high standard of living.
-Essentially, they don’t need tourism to thrive, and therefore the notion of tourism is misunderstood and rests significantly on those wanting to visit the DMZ border.
+Essentially, they don’t need tourism to thrive, so the notion of tourism is misunderstood and rests significantly on those wanting to visit the DMZ border.

 READ MORE: Visit the DMZ in North Korea and South Korea – The Story of Both Sides